A complete approach to leadership in the accounting field.

 - ACC 507 Intermediate Accounting III

 Many states require 150 semester hours of education within a prescribed accounting coursework curriculum for obtaining the CPA license.
 Students without prior accounting and related coursework are unlikely to meet this requirement through completing the MAcc program.
-Such students may need to complete any additional required course(s) that they have not completed.
-Please refer to your individual state’s requirements.
+Such students may need to complete additional required course(s).
+Please refer to your individual state's requirements.

 What Does a Leader in Accounting Do?

-Job functions can greatly vary depending on your specialty – these high-level roles may oversee financial consulting, taxes, audits, growth enterprise, or advisory services.
+Job functions can greatly vary depending on your specialty.
+High-level roles may oversee financial consulting, taxes, audits, growth enterprise or advisory services.
 These roles often function at a local financial organization or for the Big 4 accounting firms.

 Master of Accountancy Program Highlights

-Highlights of the online Masters of Accountancy program include:
+Highlights of the online Master of Accountancy program include: